-Medical News Today asked Dr. Joel Newman, a consultant hematologist, why chemotherapy's attack on neutrophils is so significant for the immune system.
+Medical News Today asked a consultant hematologist why chemotherapy's attack on neutrophils is so significant, compared with the destruction of other types of white blood cell.
 He said:

 "Chemotherapy affects all cells of the granulocytic lineage, but it is the neutrophils that are most important in acute bacterial infections, and so we are most vigilant when they are low.